aarosan/grocery_grid/README.md

 - Make sure MongoDB is running locally or in your preferred environment before starting the server.
 - If you make changes to the code, restart the server and client to see them reflected.

-## 🎉 Contributing
+## Contributing

 Got a cool idea for a feature?
 Found a bug?
 Contributions are more than welcome!
 Feel free to open an issue or submit a pull request.

-## 📄 License
+## License

 This project is licensed under the MIT License.

-## 📚 Citing Sources
+## Citing Sources

-We used some amazing SVG illustrations for the signup and login pages.
+We used some amazing SVG illustrations for the favicon and signup/login pages.
 These were generously provided under the CC0 license from the Figma Community

 ### A Special Thanks